Wangchangjen/GEC-SR-PR-HyperNets/HyperNets-training/User-Guide.md

 We provide the training codes in a way that you can perform based on re-training for different related channel of phase retrieval.

-# How to start a training:
+# How to start a training :
 - Step 1.
 Install python (3.5.2) and tensorflow (v1.14)

 - Step 2.
 Add folders (i.e., X_ini2.py & AA.py & AB.py) to the same directory